What is SCEMA?

 Who are the faculty?

 SCEMA faculty are composed of a group of lawyers, community organizers, data experts, experts and researchers.
-A full list of SCEMA faculty and guest lecturers can be found on our Who We Are page.
+A full list of SCEMA faculty and guest lecturers can be found on our Our Team page.